 The DOE’s differential application process

-The DOE’s Office of Salary Services (OSS), uses an online salary differential application process for all teachers.
+The DOE’s Office of Salary Services (OSS), uses an online salary differential application process.

 You must have a DOE email address to access the online application.